A Romantic Getaway

 Singapore’s renown as the Garden City is well-earned, and the lush grounds of the Singapore Botanic Gardens are a big reason why.
-The gardens, more than 150 years old, cover 200 acres and contain thousands of species of flora, including the world’s largest display of that alluring symbol of love, the orchid.
+This UNESCO world heritage site that is more than 150 years old, covers 200 acres and contains thousands of species of flora, including the world’s largest display of that alluring symbol of love, the orchid.

 - The Magic of Little India.